 By John Vogl

-The Buffalo News is profiling 30 prospects in 30 days leading up to the NHL draft June 30.
+The Buffalo News is profiling 30 prospects in 30 days leading up to the NHL draft, which begins June 27.